tournament-js/groupstage/README.md

 ```

 This model ensures that unusual results are directly caused by upsets (a presumed bad player beats a higher ranked one), not the fact that the top 4 players was in one group, causing lower ranked players to advance from the group stage without merit.

+## Architechture
+This whole library is essentially small tournament wrapper around the [group library](https://github.com/clux/group) and the [round robin library](https://github.com/clux/roundrobin).
+These are worth looking into for UI helpers or understanding.

 ## License
 MIT-Licensed.
 See LICENSE file for details.